AntonyJose-Lab/Lalit_Jose_2024/README.md

     - `app.py`: Source code for the GUI.
     - `communities.csv `: A file containing clustered communities after running the app.
     - `dist_matrix.csv`: Distance matrix used to generate an adjacency matrix for creating the graph.
-- `code/`: Directory containing all the code used for analyses and visualizations.
+- `code_and_resources/`: Directory containing all the code used for analyses and visualizations.
     - `data/`: Directory containing subdirectories to be used with the code relevant to standardizing files.
+These subdirectories are empty.
+Users should put their cleaned CSV files into the `cleaned/` folder to start with.
+After running `sanitization.py`, files will automatically get added to the `sanitized/` folder.
+Similarly, after running `filter_pvals.py`, files will automatically get added to the `filtered/` folder.
         - `cleaned/`: Directory containing all the datasets in CSV format after cleaning.
         - `filtered/`: Directory containing all the datasets after being filtered for p-value < 0.05, where applicable.
         - `sanitized/`: Directory containing all the data files after gene name sanitization.